Dylan and Cole Sprouse: Acting

 The Sprouses played one character, Jeremiah, in the independent film The Heart Is Deceitful Above All Things.
 The film was produced in 2004 but not given a theatrical release until March 2006, when it played at three theatres in the United States, ultimately grossing $29,000 domestically.
 Harvey Karten praised their acting, stating that "acting is superlative all around", and Tamara Straus of the San Francisco Chronicle called them "the movie's only saving grace".
 In 2007, the two filmed A Modern Twain Story: The Prince and the Pauper.
 Carrie R. Wheadon of Common Sense Media said the film was a "slow story for Zack and Cody fans only".
 The Sprouse brothers both had voice roles in the animated film Holidaze: The Christmas That Almost Didn't Happen alongside Brenda Song and Emily Osment.
 Dylan played the voice of Shasta in Disney's "Snow Buddies".
 The brothers both starred in the theatrical film The Kings of Appletown, which is based on the book The Adventures of Tom Sawyer.
 The film was directed by Bobby Moresco and written by Amanda Moresco.
 Shot in New Braunfels, Texas, the film was originally estimated to be released in the winter of 2008.
 Kings of Appletown had a limited theatrical release on December 12, 2009, and was officially released at the Newport Beach Film Festival in April 2010.

 They appeared on the cover of the May 2009 issue People Magazine, in an eighty-page special edition issue devoted to The Suite Life on Deck.
 The twin brothers began filming another Modern Twain Story film in the summer of 2009.
 The film was tentatively titled "Sivilized" and was a modern version of Huckleberry Finn.
 However, in mid-2010, Dylan stated that they would not be doing the film, in part because they "outgrew" the film.
 They became the new face of the children's yogurt, Danimals, in 2009; their endorsement deal was renewed in 2010.
 The twin brothers signed an endorsement deal with Nintendo DS in August 2010.

 As of early to mid-2011, Dylan and Cole were not in any acting projects and were focusing instead on college as well as art and photography, respectively.
 However, Dylan has stated that they would both like to continue acting while in college.
 Dylan and Cole are represented by William Morris Endeavor as of 2011.

 In February 2016, Cole was cast as Jughead Jones in The CW's drama series Riverdale, based on Archie.
+The series concluded its seven-season run on August 23, 2023.